metas-mk/100-days-of-code/r2-log.md

     - using `ui form`, `field`
   - Syling in App component
     - using `ui container`, adds a margin left/ right of the SearchBar component

+#### SearchBar improvements

+- turning SearchBar from an uncontrolled to controlled component
+  - storing the search term content in state instead of html form input element
+  - overriding the default browser behavior of form on enter `event.preventDefault();`